Matthew O'Brien: Reviews

-About O'Brien's book My Week at the Blue Angel, reviewer Tod Goldberg wrote in Las Vegas CityLife, "My Week at the Blue Angel finds O'Brien once again searching underneath things for proof that not all is as it first appears. ...
-But it's when O'Brien talks to people who've seen the edge and blown right past it that his attention to detail as a writer serves him best."
+Reviewer Tod Goldberg wrote in Las Vegas CityLife, "My Week at the Blue Angel finds O'Brien once again searching underneath things for proof that not all is as it first appears. ...
+But it's when O'Brien talks to people who've seen the edge and blown right past it that his attention to detail as a writer serves him best."Midwest Book Review wrote, “With plenty of black-and-white photos, My Week at the Blue Angel is a fun and intriguing read that will prove very hard to put down.”